Ann Preston: Career

 When the Female Medical College resumed operations in October 1862, it re-opened in rooms rented from the Women's Hospital of Philadelphia.
-In 1864, a rift emerged among the faculty when Dean Edwin Fussell tried to prevent student Mary Putnam Jacobi from graduating with a medical degree, feeling that she did not meet the required qualifications.
-Other faculty, including Dr. Preston, strongly supported Jacobi and disagreed with the decision.
-Following the incident, Fussell, an early faculty member and nephew of college founder Bartholomew Fussell, resigned and Preston became dean of the college from 1866–1872.
+In 1864, a rift emerged among the faculty when dean Edwin Fussell tried to prevent student Mary Putnam Jacobi from graduating with a medical degree, feeling that she did not meet the required qualifications.
+Other faculty, including Dr. Preston, supported Jacobi and disagreed with Fussell's decision.
+Following the incident, Fussell, an early faculty member and nephew of college founder Bartholomew Fussell, resigned and Preston became dean of the college in 1866 and held the position until 1872.
+She was the first woman to become the dean of a medical school, a position that allowed her to champion the right of women to become physicians.

-Career at Woman's Medical College of Pennsylvania
+As dean, Preston campaigned for her female students to be admitted to clinical lectures at the Blockley Philadelphia Hospital, and the Pennsylvania Hospital, despite the open hostility of some male medical students and faculty.

-Ann Preston was the first woman to become the dean of a medical school, a position that allowed her to champion the right of women to become physicians.
-Preston was also what historian Steve Peitzman calls an "Institution builder," guiding the college through its post-war rebuilding and growth.
-She was a "fighting Quaker, her weapons being moral suasion, active example, and...the forceful written word."
+Historian Steve Peitzman called Preston an "Institution builder," guiding the Woman's Medical College through its post- Civil War rebuilding and growth.
+In Peitzman's words, she was a "fighting Quaker, her weapons being moral suasion, active example, and...the forceful written word."
 In addition to the hospital she founded before becoming dean, she opened a school of nursing, and continued to push for educational opportunities for the female students of Woman's Medical College, including more and better clinical experience.
-In 1867 the Philadelphia County Medical Society objected to the practice of medicine by women.
+In 1867, the Philadelphia County Medical Society objected to the practice of medicine by women.
 Ann Preston's response in part was "...we must protest...against the injustice which places difficulties in our way, not because we are ignorant or incompetent or unmindful in the code of medical or Christian ethics, but because we are women."
-Preston's defense disarmed much of the adverse criticism.

-In 1868, Preston negotiated with Philadelphia's Blockley Hospital to allow Woman's Medical College of Pennsylvania students to attend the general clinics there.
-In 1869 she made a similar arrangement with the Pennsylvania Hospital, where in November 1869, a group of about thirty of Woman's Med students were verbally and physically harassed by male medical students.
-Anna Broomall, 1871 graduate of Woman's Med and future faculty member, recalled "the [male] students rushed in pell-mell, stood up in the seats, hooted, called us names and threw spitballs, trying in vain to dislodge us."
+In 1868, Preston negotiated with Philadelphia's Blockley Hospital to allow students from the Woman's Medical College of Pennsylvania to attend the general clinics there.
+In 1869, she made a similar arrangement with the Pennsylvania Hospital, where in November 1869, a group of about thirty students from the Woman's Medical College were verbally and physically harassed by male medical students.
+Anna Broomall, an 1871 graduate of the Woman's Medical College and future faculty member, recalled "the [male] students rushed in pell-mell, stood up in the seats, hooted, called us names and threw spitballs, trying in vain to dislodge us."
 The incident sparked very public debates in the local and national press about the propriety of the presence of female medical students at clinical demonstrations but the result was the inevitability and acceptance of co-ed clinics.

+In addition to educating medical students and advocating for woman physicians, Dr. Preston also practiced medicine, attending at Woman's Hospital and maintaining her own private practice.